 - Government grants and loans

-It is best to begin planning for aging-in-place renovations early, before you retire.
-If you haven’t, there are still financial steps you can take in order to remain in your home.
-Our fully accessible aging in place financial guide can help you comfortably grow older in your own home.
+It is best to begin planning for aging-in-place renovations early, long before you retire.
+If you haven’t started planning just yet, there are still financial steps you can take in order to remain in your home.
+This guide breaks them all down.

 What’s your current situation?
 Choose an option below.

 I’m still employed and I haven’t retired yet